gardener/network-problem-detector/README.md

 TCP connection check from all pods of the daemon set of the host network to the node port used by the NWPD agent on the host network.

-#### Job ID `mdns-n2n`

-mDNS UDP broadcast discovery of the other nodes from all pods of the daemon set of the node.

 #### Job ID `tcp-n2p`

 TCP connection check from all pods of the daemon set of the host network to pod endpoints (pod IP, port of GRPC server) of the daemon set running in the pod network.

-#### Job ID `nslookup-n`

-Lookup of IP addresses for external DNS name `eu.gcr.io`, and external name of Kube API server.

 ### Jobs as defined in the default configuration for the **pod network**

+#### Job ID `https-p2api-ext`

+HTTPS Get check from all pods of the daemon set on the pod network to the external address of the Kube API server.

+#### Job ID `https-p2api-int`

+HTTPS Get check from all pods of the daemon set on the pod network to the internal address of the Kube API server (i.e.. `kubernetes.default.svc.cluster.local.:443`).

+#### Job ID `nslookup-p`

+Lookup of IP addresses for external DNS name `eu.gcr.io`, and internal and external names of Kube API server.

+#### Job ID `ping-p2api-ext`

+Ping from all pods of the daemon set on the pod network to the external address of the Kube API server.

 #### Job ID `ping-p2n`

 Ping from all pods of the daemon set on the pod network to all known nodes.

-#### Job ID `ping-p2api-ext`

-Ping from all pods of the daemon set on the pod network to the external address of the Kube API server.

 #### Job ID `tcp-p2api-ext`